PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/pull-request.md

 ## Why

-Hhaving a consistent GitHub pull request template is important to ensure that each pull request follows a standardized format, clarifies its purpose, facilitates code review, and enhances team collaboration efficiency.
+Having a consistent GitHub pull request template is important to ensure that each pull request follows a standardized format, clarifies its purpose, facilitates code review, and enhances team collaboration efficiency.

 ## Template Example